oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 ## Conclusion

 In this workshop, we learned that **Stack Monitoring** Stack Monitoring enables you to monitor the overall health of your applications and its underlying application stack including servers, databases, and hosts.
 You can use Enterprise Summary to immediately assess status and performance across each application stack tier, and its interactive design enables dynamic changes to any performance charts.
 Resource homepages provide a curated view of the health and performance of your resources through charts, tables, and **Stack View**.
-Additionally, homepages provides application topology.
-Using Stack Monitoring's associations allow you to easily triage performance issues across the application stack.
+Stack Monitoring provides application topology automatically when discovering applications such as EBS and PeopleSoft.
+The associations between resources further allow for easily navigation up and down the application stack to aide in triaging performance issues.
 And finally, we learned the **Stack View** provides the ability to research the health and performance of the entire EBS application stack from a single page using **Stack View** reducing incident times.

 For more information on Stack Monitoring, refer to the OCI documentation, **[Stack Monitoring](https://docs.oracle.com/en-us/iaas/stack-monitoring/index.html)**.